 You will find citations to articles written about international investment law topics in frequently used law journal indexes, such as LegalTrac and Legal Periodicals and Books; and in frequently used full-text law journal databases, such as those available on HeinOnline, Lexis, and Westlaw.
 To broaden your search, use the specialized journal databases and indexes described below.

 Databases & Indexes Focusing on International Arbitration and/or International Economic Law

 - Kluwer Arbitration

 Click on the Journals tab on the homepage to access 12 specialized arbitration journals, some of which are published in languages other than English.
 Dates of coverage vary by journal.
-Note that these journals are only available on the Kluwer Arbitration platform and cannot be accessed via Kluwer Law Online Journals.
+Note that some of these journals are only available on the Kluwer Arbitration platform and cannot be accessed via Kluwer Law Online Journals.
 (See below.)

 - Kluwer Law Online Journals